Top Gmail Email Sequencers in 2025

 Email send limitsRelies on Gmail LimitsRelies on Gmail LimitsRelies on Gmail Limits

-Lifetime free tier❌ 14 Day free trial (Limited)✅ 15 free nudges per month with covert branding✅ 10 free sends per month with prominent branding
+Lifetime free tier❌ 14 Day free trial (Limited)✅ 15 free nudges per month with no branding✅ 10 free sends per month with prominent branding

 Learning curve✅ Low✅ Low❌ Moderate (more features)